TrackLab/ViRe/README.md

 <br /> <br /> <br />
 It very well may run with other headsets as well, but we can't guarantee it (yet).
 If it works on an unlisted headset, do tell us. <br />

-## ViRe is currently in the Alpha
+## ViRe is currently in Alpha

+Bugs are still abound and things are missing.

-It supports the tracking of the headset and both hand controllers.
-We are working on support for additional body trackers, and for every place you do not have a tracker, procedural bone movement will help out.
+Currently, ViRe supports the tracking of the headset and both hand controllers, as well as procedural movement for those without additional body trackers.
+But there are lots of other things we plan on adding ([check out the list](#feature-development)) and we're always looking for feedback!

 ## Support ViRe